Doncaster Prison information

 Reception criteria: No criteria set.

-HMP & YOI Doncaster opened as a Core Local Prison (Cat A) in June 1994 and underwent extensive security upgrading as per the Woodcock recommendations in March 1999.
-The prison downgraded to a local Category B establishment in May 2003 following operational changes within the Prison Service’s High Security Estate required it to revert to Category B. Operated since that time by Serco, Doncaster was built by on the site of a former power station in the city centre, on an island between a river and a canal.
+HMP & YOI Doncaster opened as a local Category B remand establishment in June 1994 and upgraded to a Category A core local prison in March 1999 until May 2003 when operational changes within the Prison Service’s High Security Estate required it to revert to Category B. Operated since that time by Serco, Doncaster is built by on the site of a former power station in the town centre, on an island between a river and a canal.

-Serco has been awarded a 15 year contract from NOMS, to continue to manage the prison until 2026.
+In October 2011 Serco was awarded a 15 year operating contract from NOMS, to continue to manage the prison until 2026.

 In support of the Government’s stance on prisons being ‘Tough But Intelligent’ the prison operates a Zero-Tolerance approach to substance misuse and violence, which is enforced by a tough incentives and earned privileges (IEP) scheme that regulates prisoners’ entitlements according to their behaviour.
 A new initiative implemented in 2016 is a Social Responsibility Unit (SRU) designed to address anti-social behaviour in the prison.
 Together with a wing incentives scheme where prisoners earn rewards weekly for adhering to a suite of targets, these initiatives have markedly reduced violence levels.